karlospn/bootstrapping-azure-subscription-and-azdo-project-for-terraform/README.md

-# How to bootstrap an Azure subscription and an Azure DevOps project to start using Terraform as an IaC (Infrastructure-as-Code) tool.
+# How to bootstrap an Azure subscription and an Azure DevOps project to start deploying Infrastructure-as-Code (IaC) with Terraform.

 @Work in Progress.